Lady Muriel Paget

-Lady Muriel Evelyn Vernon Paget CBE DStJ (19 August 1876 – 16 June 1938) was a British philanthropist and humanitarian relief worker, initially based in London, and later in Eastern and Central Europe.
+Lady Muriel Evelyn Vernon Paget CBE DStJ (née Finch-Hatton; 19 August 1876 – 16 June 1938) was a British philanthropist and humanitarian relief worker, initially based in London, and later in Eastern and Central Europe.
 She was made an OBE in 1918 and promoted to CBE in 1938.
 She received awards in recognition of her humanitarian work from the governments of Belgium, Czechoslovakia, Estonia, Japan, Latvia, Lithuania, Romania, and Imperial Russia.
 In 1916 she was invested as a Dame of Grace of the Order of St John.

 Family

-Lady Muriel Finch-Hatton was the elder of the two children of Murray Finch-Hatton, 12th Earl of Winchilsea, of Haverholme Priory, Lincolnshire.
+Lady Muriel Finch-Hatton was born at 18, Ennismore Gardens in Knightsbridge, the elder of the two children of Murray Finch-Hatton, 12th Earl of Winchilsea, of Haverholme Priory and Edith Harcourt, daughter of Edward William Harcourt and Lady Susan Holroyd.
+Muriel's paternal grandmother was Fanny Margaretta Rice, great niece of Jane Austen and daughter of Elizabeth Austen Knight.
 She was educated privately at home.
 Her brother George, Viscount Maidstone, to whom she was greatly attached, died aged nine, in 1892.

 She married Richard Arthur Surtees Paget (who later became the second Baronet Paget of Cranmore) on 31 May 1897.
 They had five children, the first of whom (Richard Hatton Harcourt Paget; 6 March 1898 – October 1898) died in infancy.
 The surviving children were: